Hayley Williams: 2023–present: Further collaborations and Ego Death at a Bachelorette Party

+Business ventures

 In March 2013, Williams announced she was partnering with MAC Cosmetics for the release of a new makeup collection on April 9, 2013.
 The four-piece collection included a bright orange lipstick, an orange nail polish, a shimmery coral eye shadow and a beauty powder.
 Hayley appeared on the April 2013 cover of Nylon magazine to promote Paramore's self-titled album.

-In October of that year, Williams partnered with the Hard Rock Café's PINKTOBER charity campaign to raise awareness and funding for breast cancer and its research.
+In October, she partnered with the Hard Rock Café's PINKTOBER charity campaign to raise awareness and funding for breast cancer and its research.

 In 2015, she launched the online beauty and music series Kiss-Off on Popular TV.

-In 2016, after over four years of planning, Williams launched her own hair dye company, Good Dye Young, alongside her hair and makeup artist, Brian O'Connor.
-The colors offered by the company included an orange, Riot!; a pink, Ex-Girl; a blue, Blue Ruin; a yellow, Steal My Sunshine; a red, Rock Lobster; a purple, PPL Eater; a green, Kowabunga; a teal, Narwhal; and a black, None More Black.
-The dyes are vegan and cruelty-free.

-In 2017, Good Dye Young launched a temporary hair dye line, that disappears after one wash, called Poser Paste, and in May 2020, they released Lighter Daze, a range of five semi-permanent pastel colors.

 In November 2020, Williams released a candle in collaboration with home fragrance brand Apothekeco.

 In March 2021, Williams announced her collaboration with Tea Huntress, a tea manufacturer in Nashville.
-Two new blends are available as part of the collaboration, called Bloom and Alibi.
-A portion of each sale will be donated to Thistle Farms, an organization that helps women survivors of trafficking, abuse, and addiction.
+Two new blends were available as part of the collaboration, called Bloom and Alibi.
+A portion of each sale was donated to Thistle Farms, an organisation that helps women survivors of trafficking, abuse, and addiction.